LeakyAbstractions/blog/quotes/_posts/2011-02-06-restricting-the-flexibility.md

   author: John Carmack
 ---

-If you're willing to restrict the flexibility of your approach, you can almost always do something better.
+If you’re willing to restrict the flexibility of your approach, you can almost always do something better.